Bohmian Mechanics as a Practical Tool

 \subsection{1.
 Introduction}

-Questioning whether "there are" electrons inside our mobile phones sounds like an absurd reflection, and yet the standard (also called Copenhagen or orthodox) quantum theory is not able to affirm it \cite{where, consp}.
+Questioning whether “there are” electrons inside our mobile phones sounds like an absurd reflection, and yet the standard (also called Copenhagen or orthodox) quantum theory is not able to affirm it \cite{where, consp}.
 Under this theory, a quantum object has a well-defined property (like the position) only when its wavefunction is an eigenstate of the associated operator.
-We know that this happens when the property is "strongly measured".
-But in general, the wavefunction is in a superposition of eigenstates for the operator of that observable, meaning nothing can be said about it: the property becomes "unspeakable" until measured.
+We know that this happens when the property is “strongly measured”.
+But in general, the wavefunction is in a superposition of eigenstates for the operator of that observable, meaning nothing can be said about it: the property becomes “unspeakable” until measured.
 Consequently, the Copenhagen theory affirms that it is meaningless to talk about, say, the positions of the electrons inside the active regions of nanoscale devices, because while in operation, their position is never (strongly) measured.
 Thus, there is no chance for an affirmative answer to our initial question.
 And yet, consciously or not, no engineer or applied physicist can seriously accept there is no electron in an operating nano-device like a transistor \cite{where, consp}.
-Fortunately, alternatives to the Copenhagen interpretation of quantum mechanics exist, by which electrons have a defined position irrespective of their measurement and the state of superposition of their wavefunction, e.g., the well-known Bohmian interpretation \cite{Bohm,Holland, Durr,JordiXavier}.
-What might be more relevant from a practical point of view however, is that even if one turns a blind eye to these "picky unspeakabilities" of the Copenhagen theory, their implications also limit the employable modelling tool-set, making some scenarios look (unnecessarily) pathological.
+Remarkably, alternatives to the Copenhagen interpretation of quantum mechanics exist, by which electrons have a defined position irrespective of their measurement and the state of superposition of their wavefunction, e.g., the well-known Bohmian interpretation \cite{Bohm,Holland, Durr,JordiXavier}.
+What might be more relevant from a practical point of view, however, is that even if one turns a blind eye to these “picky unspeakabilities” of the Copenhagen theory, their implications also limit the employable modelling tool-set, making some scenarios look (unnecessarily) pathological.
 For example, the explained undefined position of electrons comes into conflict with a well-defined dwell time for the electrons in the active region of a nano-scale transistor, which is an essential parameter to predict the performance of next generation computers.
-Similar practical issues can be found in the search of measurement operators (like the multi-electron displacement current \cite{equiv, Pel}) in scenarios where their mathematical shape is far from obvious (e.g. in nano-scale devices operating at THz frequencies \cite{Thz}), or when looking for pure-state "unravellings" in non-Markovian open quantum systems.
+Similar practical issues can be found in the search of measurement operators (like the multi-electron displacement current \cite{equiv, Pel}) in scenarios where their mathematical shape is non-trivial (e.g., in nano-scale devices operating at THz frequencies \cite{Thz}), or when looking for pure state “unravellings” in non-Markovian open quantum systems.
 As we will see in this chapter, such problems happen to be unambiguously solvable under the Bohmian quantum theory.
-Interestingly, it turns out that the ones who came up with the mathematical tools that allow the prediction of the phenomenological manifestations of these “pathological” scenarios, were many times non-Bohmian physicists, who, maybe accidentally, reached natural Bohmian concepts, like position post-selected weak values \cite{Weak} or the conditional wavefunction \cite{interpretSSE,NMisModal}.
-We will see in this chapter, that giving to these frameworks their (natural) Bohmian narrative, makes them even more capable computational tools (even useful for the followers of the Copenhagen theory).